List of Transformers books: Notes

-Ultra Magnus and Galvatron are the leaders of the Autobots and Decepticons, and both have operate from bases on Earth.
+Ultra Magnus and Galvatron are the leaders of the Autobots and Decepticons, both operate from bases on Earth.
 Bombshell and Cyclonus appear at the same time, ignoring the two being the same person in the 1986 Transformers movie.
 Wreck-Gar is portrayed as another Autobot on Earth, not from the planet of Junk as he is usually portrayed.

 The Lost Treasure of Cybertron

 The Lost Treasure of Cybertron is a story and coloring book published by Marvel Books in 1986.
 It is written by Sonya Black Woods and illustrated by Frank Springer and Phil Lord.

 Synopsis

 While out on a leisurely drive, the Autobots and Daniel stop to rest and eat.
 While relaxing, Kup tells them the story of the lost treasure of Cybertron - a supply of energon cubes which were loaded on the Ark before it left Cybertron.
 A supply which was lost in the crash.
 Hot Rod decides they should try to find the energon, and the other Autobots agree.
 Laserbeak, who has been spying on the Autobots, flies home to let Galvatron know about the cubes.
 Ultra Magnus leads the Autobots Arcee, Blurr, Brawn, Bumblebee, Grimlock, Hot Rod, Kup, Sideswipe, Sludge, Springer, Sunstreaker, Swoop, Wheelie and Windcharger to Mt.
 St. Hilary.
 Meanwhile, Galvatron leads the Decepticons Bonecrusher, Dirge, Laserbeak, Ramjet, Rumble, Scrapper, Scourge, Soundwave and Starscream to the other side of the mountain.
 They discover each other and fighting ensues.
 During the fight, Rumble accidentally unearths the crate containing the energon.
 During the struggle the crate is broken open by Grimlock and then Starscream shoves most of the energon into his mouth, and declares himself leader of the Decepticons.
 He fights with Galvatron, and the Autobots leave.